kimdoanh89/doanhluong.me/_posts/2023-07-16-SOLID_principles.markdown

 toc_sticky: true
 ---

 Hey friends!
 Today I'm talking about SOLID - five principles that will level up your object-oriented programming game.

 I used to think SOLID was one of those abstract concepts that's great in theory but doesn't help day-to-day coding.
 Boy, was I wrong!

 Sticking to these principles has made my code way easier to reason about and modify.
 I encounter way fewer bugs and hacky workarounds now.

 Let's get into it!

-Here is an introduction on SOLID principles for writing better object-oriented code:

 SOLID is an acronym that stands for five key principles of object-oriented class design: